zachvalenta/jvns.ca/source/_posts/2014-06-13-asking-questions-is-a-superpower.markdown

 exactly which aspect of the thing I don't understand, and ask a clarifying question.

-As a sideeffect, when I go to a talk about a subject I'm interested in, and I don't understand something, I'm a lot more willing to ask questions like "so what IS &lt;basic concept that wasn't explained&gt;?".
+As a side effect, when I go to a talk about a subject I'm interested in, and I don't understand something, I'm a lot more willing to ask questions like "so what IS &lt;basic concept that wasn't explained&gt;?".
 Usually people are really happy to answer!